srushti-714/Azure-Arc-for-Servers/README.md

    ![](./images/microsoftHybrid2.png)

 ## Task 3: Manage Resources Tags
 You apply tags to your Azure resources, resource groups, and subscriptions to logically organize them into a taxonomy.
 Each tag consists of a name and a value pair.
-For example, you can apply the name "Environment" and the value "Production" to all the resources in production.
+For example, you can apply the name "**Environment**" and the value "**Production**" to all the resources in production.
 1. Basically, tags can be applied on **Subscription**, **resource group** and **resource** level.
 Wherever you want to apply the tag just click on that resource and from left menu blade click on the **Tag**.
-2. In this task, we will apply Tag on resource group.
-Click on the Tag.
+2. In this task, we will apply **Tag** on resource group.
+Click on the **Tag**.

    ![](./images/azure-arc-171289.png)